Gourin

 Gourin ([ɡuʁɛ̃]; Gourin) is a commune in the Morbihan département of Brittany in north-western France.

 Geography

 Gourin is in the northwest of Morbihan, 40 km northeast of Quimper and 47 km northwest of Lorient.
 Historically, it belongs to Cornouaille.
 Gourin is on the southern slope of the Montagnes Noires (French, Black Mountains).
 The river Inam rises in the northern part of Gourin and flows to the south.

 Map

 Demographics

 Inhabitants of Gourin are called in French Gourinois.
-Gourin continues to lose a lot of inhabitants.
+Gourin lost 40% of its population since 1946.